dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1001](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1001): Types that own disposable fields should be disposable

 A class declares and implements an instance field that is a System.IDisposable type, and the class does not implement IDisposable.
-A class that declares an IDisposable field indirectly owns an unmanaged resource and should implement the IDisposable interface.
+A class that declares an IDisposable field indirectly owns an unmanaged resource and should implement the IDisposable interface

 |Item|Value|
 |-|-|